 In September 1955, Juan Perón was driven from office and into exile by a confederation of military leaders.
 He fled to Paraguay before settling in Madrid.
 He continued to exert enough political influence from abroad to help shape the Peronist movement that reclaimed the presidency in 1973.
 Perón returned to Argentina just after the March elections.
 In October, he won a special presidential election and installed his new wife as vice president.

 Regaining power through alliances with labor groups, Perón tacked to the right once in office.
 He died on July 1, 1974, in Buenos Aires.
-His wife, Isabel, held onto the presidency until a military coup removed her from power in March 1975.
+His wife, Isabel, held onto the presidency until a military coup removed her from power on March 24, 1976.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!